Home Compare BLND.L vs DLN.L

 Profitability

-On profitability, British Land Company PLC ranks near the top of the group; Derwent London Plc sits in the weaker half.
+The same broad pattern appears on profitability: British Land Company PLC ranks near the top of the group, while Derwent London Plc stays in the weaker half.

 BLND.L